samsquire/esoteric-knowledge/README.md

 Words are people.

-Communication is between every thing in the universe.
+Communication occurs between every point in space.
+Each point is an individual.

-# Ranking and ordering
+# Ranking and ordering of words

 ![](bee.png)
  * Ranks go bottom to top